R3iZoR/NRRDtoSTL/README.md

 Convert and Save: Click on Convert to STL to start the conversion.
 The final .stl file can be saved to your desired location.
 View Progress and Results: The application displays progress updates and estimated output sizes based on the chosen settings.
 Dependencies

 The following Python libraries are required to run this script:

 SimpleITK: Used for image processing and manipulation of NRRD files.
 VTK (Visualization Toolkit): Handles 3D mesh generation and export to STL format.
 PyQt5: Provides the graphical user interface components.
 numpy: Supports array manipulation and operations.
-To install the necessary dependencies, run:

-bash
-Copy code
-pip install SimpleITK vtk PyQt5 numpy
+To install the necessary dependencies, run: pip install SimpleITK vtk PyQt5 numpy

 How to Use
 Run the Script:
-Copy code
 python nrrd_to_stl_converter.py
 Select a NRRD File: Use the Select NRRD File button to choose the .nrrd file you want to process.
 Set Parameters: